madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Graphics

-My u41-70 model comes with Intel HD Graphics 5500 and a 1920x1080 TFT screen.
+My u41-70 model comes with Intel HD Graphics 5500 and a 1920x1080 TN screen.

 ###Screen